Family Law Specialist Explains the Costs of Divorce in Miami, FL

 The cost of divorce is a much-lamented but often misunderstood subject.
 Parties often conflate two separate categories of cost: the expenses during the legal process and the financial ramifications, including alimony, child support and the division of marital property, once the divorce is final.
 At Rafool, LLC, as Miami divorce attorneys, we are conscious of our duty to control both types of costs.
 We assiduously guard against runaway litigation expenses, and we fight to resolve each case on the best financial terms possible.
 However, the client also has a role to play in determining how expensive a divorce becomes.
 We provide detailed projections of expenses, so you know where your money is going.
 We also offer cost-saving services, such as mediation, to deliver positive results without incurring unreasonable expenses.

-When you decide to get divorced, there are certain costs you cannot avoid.
-These include a filing fee of more than $400 and the fee for the process server.
+A divorce in Florida will cost $409 to cover the Miami-Dade County clerk’s fee for dissolution of marriage.
+In addition there is a fee for the process server.
 If you hire an attorney — and you certainly should — charges vary depending on experience and reputation.
 Most charge a retainer and bill by the hour.
 Hourly rates vary widely, but it’s important to remember that you get what you pay for.

 In addition to these basic expenses, your divorce may require discovery, the process of pretrial preparation that is a major driver of cost for divorce.
 Discovery expenses include: